ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 {: #passport}
 ### Passport Model

-In the Passport Model Interaction Model the Attester provides it's Evidence directly to the Verifier.
+In the Passport Model message flow the Attester provides it's Evidence directly to the Verifier.
 The Verifier will evaluate the Evidence and then sign an Attestation Result.
 This Attestation Result is returned to the Attester, and it is up to the Attester to communicate the Attestation Result (potentially including the Evidence, if disclosable) to the Relying Party.

 {:passportflow: artwork-align="center"}
 ~~~~ PASSPORT